offensive-vk/UntilEverything/README.md

 </div>

 ## UntilEverything - (Formally WebDev)

+- Examples for Various Frameworks and Languages.
-- Web Development Projects and Webpages <br>
+- Web Development Projects and Webpages.
 - Brought To You By [Vedansh ✨](https://github.com/offensive-vk/)
 - Happy Coding. 🤗
-- &copy; Copyright by [Vedansh ✨](https://github.com/offensive-vk/) 2024.
+- &copy; Copyright by [Vedansh](https://github.com/offensive-vk/) 2024.
 All Right Reserved.